 The US Trustee Program statement then refers the reader to IRS Publication 501 for the definition of dependent.
 The Internal Revenue Service defines dependent as either a qualifying child or qualifying relative.

-In order to be a qualifying relative, the person cannot be your qualifying child or the qualifying child of any other taxpayer.
-The relative must have a certain relationship to you as defined by the Internal Revenue Service or live with you all year as a household member and such relationship does not violate local law.
+To be a qualifying relative, the person cannot be your qualifying child or the qualifying child of any other taxpayer.
+The relative must have a certain relationship with you as defined by the Internal Revenue Service or live with you all year as a household member and such relationship does not violate local law.
 The relative’s gross income must be less than $4,000.
 The debtor must provide more than half of the person’s total support for the year.

-So why is it important to determine family or household size under the new bankruptcy law?
-The reason is when a debtor or the debtor’s bankruptcy attorney makes a determination of the debtor’s available disposable income under the B23 test or means test in bankruptcy.
+So why is it important to determine the family or household size under the new bankruptcy law?
+The reason is when a debtor or the debtor’s bankruptcy attorney decides on the debtor’s available disposable income under the B23 test or means test in bankruptcy.